 - council rates, land tax and strata fees

 - building depreciation and the loss of value over time in fittings and fixtures like ovens, dishwashers, carpets and hot water systems

-- repairs, maintenance, pest control and gardening costs
+- repairs, maintenance, pest control, cleaning and gardening costs

 - building and landlord insurance

-If you ever choose to sell your investment property, any profit you make is considered a capital gain and will be subject to tax and treated as income on top of any regular income you earn in the same financial year.
+If you ever choose to sell your investment property, any profit you make will be subject to capital gains tax and treated as income on top of any regular income you earn in the same financial year.